Lend your securities. Earn income.

 Fidelity will provide you with collateral that is held at a third-party custodial bank.
 The bank will serve as your collateral agent and hold your collateral in cash or cash-equivalent form.
 The collateral will be equal to at least 100% of the value of the shares on loan.

-Fidelity will adjust the collateral each day to account for marks to market and additional lending activity.
+Fidelity will adjust the collateral each day to account for mark to market and additional lending activity.

 How does a loan get terminated?